vitay/deeprl/document.md

 *"On-policy methods are generally simpler and are considered first.
 Off-policy methods require additional concepts and notation, and because the data is due to a different policy, off-policy methods are often of greater variance and are slower to converge."*

 The most famous off-policy method is Q-learning (@sec:temporal-difference).
-The reason why it is off-policy is that it does not use the next executed action ($a_{t+1}$) to update the value of an action, but the greedy ation in the next state, which is independent from exploration:
+The reason why it is off-policy is that it does not use the next executed action ($a_{t+1}$) to update the value of an action, but the greedy action in the next state, which is independent from exploration:

 $$
     \delta = r(s, a, s') + \gamma \, \max_{a'} Q^\pi(s', a') - Q^\pi(s, a)